renemagrit/CAN-Library-FSAE/README.md

 # CAN-Library
-ARMmbed CAN Library for formula student purposes.
+ARMmbed CAN Library made for formula student purposes.
 Customise for any type of ARM32 microcontrollers.